zarstensen/obsidian-latex-math/SYNTAX.md

 | formatted | `\mathrm{x}` / `\pmb{vector}` / `\mathit{whitespace symbol}` / ... |
 | indexed   | `x_y` / `\alpha_\gamma` / `\pmb{M}_{1;2}` / ...                    |

+> [!CAUTION]
-Note that Latin symbols spelling out Greek letters will be converted to Greek symbols upon evaluation e.g. the Latin symbol `alpha` will be output as `\alpha` upon evaluation.
+> Note that Latin symbols spelling out Greek letters will be converted to Greek symbols upon evaluation e.g. the Latin symbol `alpha` will be output as `\alpha` upon evaluation.
-This is a side effect of how Sympy handles symbols internally.
+> This is a side effect of how Sympy handles symbols internally.

 ## Mathematical Functions